5.1 Kernel regression with mixed multivariate data

 We start by addressing the first generalization:

-How to extend the local polynomial estimator \(\hat{m}(\cdot;q,h)\,\)156 to deal with \(p\) continuous predictors?
+How to extend the local polynomial estimator \(\hat{m}(\cdot;q,h)\,\)163 to deal with \(p\) continuous predictors?

-\[\begin{align} m(x):=\mathbb{E}[Y\vert \mathbf{X}=\mathbf{x}]=\int yf_{Y\vert \mathbf{X}=\mathbf{x}}(y)\mathrm{d}y,\tag{5.1} \end{align}\]
+\[\begin{align} m(x):=\mathbb{E}[Y\vert \mathbf{X}=\mathbf{x}]=\int yf_{Y\vert \mathbf{X}=\mathbf{x}}(y)\,\mathrm{d}y,\tag{5.1} \end{align}\]

-where \(\mathbf{X}\) denotes the random vector of the predictors, \(\mathbf{X}=(X_1,\ldots,X_p)'\).
-Therefore, despite having a form slightly different from (4.1) (the integrals are now multivariate), (4.1) and (5.1) are conceptually equal.
-As a consequence, the density-based view of the \(m\) holds:
+where \(\mathbf{X}=(X_1,\ldots,X_p)'\) denotes the random vector of the predictors.
+Hence, despite having a form slightly different from (4.1), (4.1) and (5.1) are conceptually equal.
+As a consequence, the density-based view166 of \(m\) holds:

 \[\begin{align} m(x)=\frac{\int y f(\mathbf{x},y)\,\mathrm{d}y}{f_\mathbf{X}(\mathbf{x})},\tag{5.2} \end{align}\]

-where \(f\) is the joint density of \((\mathbf{X},Y)\) and \(f_\mathbf{X}\) is the marginal pdf of \(\mathbf{X}\).
+where \(f\) is the joint density of \((\mathbf{X},Y)\) and \(f_\mathbf{X}\) is the marginal pdf of \(\mathbf{X}.\)

-Therefore, given a sample \((\mathbf{X}_1,Y_1),\ldots,(\mathbf{X}_n,Y_n)\), we can estimate \(f\) and \(f_\mathbf{X}\), analogously to how we did in Section 4.1.1, by the kde’s158
+Therefore, given a sample \((\mathbf{X}_1,Y_1),\ldots,(\mathbf{X}_n,Y_n),\) we can estimate \(f\) and \(f_\mathbf{X},\) analogously to how we did in Section 4.1.1, by the kde’s167

 \[\begin{align} \hat{f}(\mathbf{x},y;\mathbf{H},h)&=\frac{1}{n}\sum_{i=1}^nK_{\mathbf{H}}(\mathbf{x}-\mathbf{X}_{i})K_{h}(y-Y_{i}),\tag{5.3}\\ \hat{f}_\mathbf{X}(\mathbf{x};\mathbf{H})&=\frac{1}{n}\sum_{i=1}^nK_{\mathbf{H}}(\mathbf{x}-\mathbf{X}_{i}).\tag{5.4} \end{align}\]